krother/software-engineering-python/chapters/code_metrics.md

 To assess the quality of tests, we will have a closer look at test coverage.

-#### Test coverage
-If you have an automatic test suite, you can check what portions of the code they actually test.
-In Python, the **coverage** tool allows you to do that:

-    coverage run setup.py test

-or

-    coverage run test_all.py

-Afterwards, you can inspect a textual summary:

-    coverage report

-The HTML coverage report helps you to find problematic areas:

-    coverage html
-    firefox htmlcov/index.html &

-Of course, the higher the test coverage, the better.
-However, you don't need to aim for 100% coverage - if a program changes frequently that might impede development.
-In our experience, you can start working reasonably with tests above 50% coverage already.

-Inspecting the coverage for the modules of your program allows you to check the third criterion:

-- [ ] tick this box if the average test coverage of your program is greater than or equal 50%.

 ### 4. Code modularization
-For the fifth criterion we will analyze, whether your legacy code is neatly organized or whether all code is in a single function.
+Now we will analyze, whether your legacy code is neatly organized or whether all code is in a single function.

 #### Calculating lines per structural unit
 Here we will analyze modularization by counting how many lines of code there are per unit of modularization.
 Python gives you a lot of freedom to choose how you modularize code.
 This is why we will treat packages, modules, classes and functions equivalently.